The /t/BES community (this blog’s official community) exists for two main reasons:

 But hey, you found us.
 So we must be doing something right!
 And if we can do it, anyone can do it — including you.

-Every week we compile the top 5 highest voted user-submitted/generated content from the /t/BES community and include them in our weekly round-up “listicle” blog post.
+Every week we compile the top 5 highest voted user-submitted/generated content from the /t/BES community and include them in our weekly “round-up” blog post.
 It works wonders for our blog’s SEO efforts and equips it with a routine weekly highly shareable blog post that provides incredible content to our visitors.
-It only takes us a few minutes to “cherry pick” from the top voted posts of our choosing, link to them, and hit “Publish”.
-It’s been proven over and over again that people simply love listicles!
-Some mega-popular blogs, including the likes of Imgur and Techcrunch, even utilize them.
-That’s because of how quick and easy they are to make, and how effective they are.
+It only takes us a few minutes to “cherry pick” from the top voted posts of our choosing, link to them, and hit “Publish”!

 For most blogs — including ours up until just a short time ago — it’s highly likely that your newsletter is completely dependent on your blog.
 You can’t usually send out a newsletter to your subscribers if you haven’t written anything new.
 And that’s a big deal because it makes it much harder to build and keep an audience.
 Sure, there may be hundreds of newsletter services out there such as Mailchimp that will help you send the emails, but none of them will help you with the content itself.
 That’s completely on you.
 With our community, for us this is no longer the case.
 Those same “listicles” as mentioned just above are routinely (weekly to be specific) used to send easy-to-create newsletters that keep our readers coming back over and over again!

 6. We utilize our own community “think tank” to help us create more great content: